openshift/ci-docs/content/en/docs/release-oversight/payload-testing.md

 The jobs triggered by the command are determined by [OpenShift Release Controllers](/docs/getting-started/useful-links/#services).
 The linked page from [payload-tests portal](https://pr-payload-tests.ci.openshift.org/runs/) at the bottom of the comment shows the status of the payload testing and the details of those jobs.

-The images from multiple PRs from distinct repositories can also be included in the payload tested by using the `/payload-with-prs` command, such as
+The images from multiple PRs can also be included in the payload tested by using the `/payload-with-prs` command, such as
 > /payload-with-prs <ocp_version> <ci|nightly> <informing|blocking> <org/repo#number> [<org/repo#number ...]

 A particular job or set of jobs can be triggered by `/payload-job`, such as

 > /payload-job <periodic_ci_openshift_release_some_job> <periodic_ci_openshift_release_another_job>

-The payload tested can also include the images from multiple PRs from distinct repositories by using `/payload-job-with-prs`, such as
+The payload tested can also include the images from multiple PRs by using `/payload-job-with-prs`, such as

 > /payload-job-with-prs <periodic_ci_openshift_release_some_job> <org/repo#number> [<org/repo#number ...]